Thank you for sending your enquiry! One of our team members will contact you shortly.

 Creating UML Use Case Diagrams

-- Defining scope and system boundaries
+- Defining scope and boundaries

 - Identifying actors

-- Refining use cases
+- Refining the use cases

 Documenting Business Use Cases

-- Specifying preconditions and postconditions
+- Specifying preconditions and post-conditions

 - Modeling Business Processes